 Posted for James Stratis.

-The Egyptian gods of Kommos During the fourth season of the Kommos excavation in 1979 the team from the University of Toronto, discovered, amongst other finds, two faience statues of Egyptian deities – Sekhmet and Nefertum.
+During the fourth season of the Kommos excavation in 1979 the team from the University of Toronto, discovered, amongst other finds, two faience statues of Egyptian deities – Sekhmet (AB85) and Nefertum (AB86).
 The fact that both statues were found together points to a connection with Memphis, Egypt.
 This is where Sekhmet was the consort of Ptah and the mother of Nefertum.

 According to the Excavation Director Joseph Shaw: “(The statue of Sekhmet) was found between the central and southern pier of the sanctuary of the three pillars “on a bronze figurine of a horse with his head facing the East.
 It is no coincidence that a figurine of Nefertem … (was) found between the central and north pier.
 The two figurines of faience and bronze horse had been placed (there) deliberately, probably in a position where they were found during a late phase of Temple B “